-Unlike some other comparable instruments, the one described here is designed to be held horizontally rather than vertically (see Figure 1).
+Unlike some other comparable instruments, the one described here is designed to be held horizontally rather than vertically (FIG. 4).
 Maintaining it in this position is much less fatiguing to the operator.
 It must be kept in mind, however, that an anomaly can be picked up by either of the two detector coils.
-In practice, it is more often than not readily apparent which coil is actually doing the detecting, but it is nonetheless important that one be very careful in making certain, for attributing an anomaly to the wrong coil can lead to an error in location of six feet (or more, if the separation between the coils is larger).
+In practice, it is usually readily apparent which coil is actually doing the detecting, but it is nonetheless important that one be very careful in making certain, for attributing an anomaly to the wrong coil can lead to an error in location of six feet (or more, if the separation between the coils is larger).
 Whenever any doubt arises as to the actual location, the confusion can almost always be resolved by approaching the locus in question from a different direction.
-In searching for weak anomalies, or in trying to pinpoint the center of a large one, it is often helpful to keep the forward coil tilted closer to the ground causing it to pick up the anomaly readings more strongly.
+In searching for weak anomalies, or in trying to pinpoint the center of a large one, it is often helpful to keep the forward coil tilted closer to the ground, causing it to pick up the anomaly readings more strongly (FIG. 4).
+Generally, the magnetometer has its greatest sensitivity when the frame is oriented along a N-S axis.
+In order to prevent spurious readings, the operator should not have any large ferrous objects on his person.
+However, the small amount of iron contained in an average-sized belt buckle or in the eyelets of a pair of field boots will usually not cause any problems.